zwilder/GoblinCaves/Ideas.md

 economy set up in the caves - random generated themed rooms (forge, kitchen, brewery, carpenter's shop, etc etc).

+Stretch Goal: Monster intelligence - intellegent monsters can use items.
+Really intellegent monsters can be literate and read scrolls.
+Monsters use the equipment they have, and then drop it on death.

 Stretch Goal (comment on one of my comments on r/roguelikedev back in 2018):
 """
 Comment by u/dystheria